RSEjas140/Introduction_to_Python/setup.md

 ## Setup

-Setup was completed through worksheet prior to course commencement.
+Setup was completed through [this worksheet](../fig/introtoPython.pdf) prior to course commencement.